 “He loved that I was interested in the history of the industry and DC.
 He showed me many of his logos and was proudest of creating the classic trademark Superman logo.
 I then assumed he designed every DC logo and he said he did not do the ones before Superman like DETECTIVE COMICS or ACTION COMICS but that he started right after that.”

 It’s that conversation which convinced me Superman was the first logo Ira worked on for DC, and not ACTION COMICS, as many have assumed.
 You can read more about visiting the DC offices in the 1960s beginning HERE.

 As Marty Schnapp has told me, Ira and his family had a good life, and lived comfortably, but not lavishly, supported by Ira.
 In the 1960s Ira and Beatrice began to go to Florida for six to eight weeks in the winter, staying at a hotel in Miami.
 Some of his siblings were living there, or came down on vacation with their families as well, and family gatherings and dinners resumed at least somewhat like the old days on the Upper West Side in Manhattan.
-Probably Ira took work with him, or had it mailed to him, but that’s just a guess.
+Probably Ira took work with him, or had it mailed to him, but that’s just a guess based on the volume of lettering he was producing.
 Some time in the 1960s, Beatrice had a stroke and afterward needed in-home care and help with housework from a series of “maids,” as they were then called.